Having witnessed what a reinvigorated Capcom could do, my hope was that its newfound inspiration would surface elsewhere.

 I was happy to see that they included a pre-Robot Master intro stage, which instantly distinguished it from the NES games, but there was barely anything to it; it felt like an abbreviated, watered-down version of X's highway sequence, only with an extra heaping of Dr. Light's slowly delivered dialogue; the stage's bosses were pitifully easy--particularly series newcomer Bass, whose character-development was meager at best.
 Vile and Zero were far more interesting.
 There was simply too much in the way of exposition--all of it tediously protracted and hardly a fit for what what was supposed to be a fast-paced action game.
 In Mega Man X, comparatively, I could absolutely speed through both the text and the cut-scenes, neither serving to interrupt the game's flow.

 The more I saw of Mega Man 7, the less impressed I was with its graphical style.
 It seemed as though Capcom didn't properly scale the 16-bit visuals to reflect the original series' more-compact level design; as a result, the character sprites were too large, parts of stage environments felt uncomfortably cramped, and the field of vision moving forward was too narrow.
-The camera offered less in the way of lead time, which required that I tread carefully as not to collide with enemies as they unexpectedly appeared at the edge of the screen; this was a complete deterrent to the charge-forward-with-guns-blazing style of play the NES games so openly invited.
+The camera offered a limited field of vision, which required that I tread carefully as not to collide with enemies as they unexpectedly appeared at the edge of the screen; this was a complete deterrent to the charge-forward-with-guns-blazing style of play the NES games so openly invited.